DragonL40/logseq/pages/Illuminating Search Spaces by Mapping Elites.md

 - [[MAP-Elites]] is a [[illumination algorithms]] inspired by [[Novelty Search]] + [[Local Competition]] and the [[Multi-Objective Landscape Exploration algorithm (MOLE)]]
 - ## Details of the [[MAP-Elites]] algorithm
 	- Choose a performance measure $f(x)$ that evaluates a solution $x$.
+	- Choose $N$ dimensions of variation of interest that define a _feature space_ of interest to the user.
 	-